Donald Trump Slams Ilhan Omar At Minnesota Rally, Calls Her ‘America-Hating Socialist’

-As President Donald Trump faces increased scrutiny and an impeachment battle over his July 25 phone call to the Ukrainian president, he seemingly blew off steam at a Thursday night rally in Minneapolis, Minnesota by attacking several high-profile Democrats.
+As President Donald Trump faces increased scrutiny and an impeachment battle over his July 25 phone call to the Ukrainian president, he seemingly blew off steam at a Thursday night rally in Minneapolis, Minnesota, by attacking several high-profile Democrats.

 According to The Hill, one of those Democrats who took the brunt of his verbal attacks is Rep. Ilhan Omar, a freshman lawmaker who represents the district in which Trump held the packed 2020 presidential re-election rally.